|Why Submit Your Work to ASE 2018?|

 - Abstracts containing identical or nearly identical data submitted from the same institution and/or individuals will be rejected.

-- Abstracts of original work – Content should be structured into the following four (4) sections:
+- Abstracts of original science – Content should be structured into the following four (4) sections:

 - Clinical cases – Content should be structured into the following four (4) sections: